Hypoplastic left heart syndrome causes heart failure—the heart pumps less than normal amount of blood to the body—and eventually death.

 (See also Overview of Heart Defects.)

 Symptoms of hypoplastic left heart syndrome appear when the ductus arteriosus begins to close during the first 24 to 48 hours of life.
-Subsequently, signs of heart failure, including rapid breathing, shortness of breath, weak pulse, pale or bluish skin, cool body temperature, lethargy, and a decreased number of wet diapers, rapidly develop.
+Subsequently, signs of heart failure and shock, including rapid breathing, shortness of breath, weak pulse, pale or bluish skin, cool body temperature, lethargy, and a decreased number of wet diapers, rapidly develop.
 When blood flow to the body is reduced, the heart, brain and other vital organs do not receive sufficient blood flow.
 Unless blood flow is re-established, the infant will die.

 Many infants are diagnosed before birth when hypoplastic left heart syndrome is detected on a prenatal ultrasound examination done on the mother or on echocardiography (ultrasonography of the heart) done on the fetus.

 Diagnosis is suspected when doctors notice symptoms during an examination of the infant.
 Diagnosis is confirmed by emergency echocardiography.

 Because most affected children with hypoplastic left heart syndrome are identified before birth, doctors begin giving a drug to keep the ductus open immediately after birth.

 All affected infants are treated in a neonatal intensive care unit or pediatric cardiac intensive care unit.
 Prostaglandin is given by vein to prevent closure of the ductus arteriosus or to reopen a narrowed ductus.
 Newborns, particularly those that are critically ill, usually require assistance with breathing (mechanical ventilation).
 Severely ill newborns may require drugs to improve heart function.